 This example really ramps up the personality factor describing the shopper as a superstar, noting that the earrings ‘shine bright whenever you wear them.

 However, it still manages to get all those search terms in there that are missing from the title like ‘hoop’, ‘gold’ and ‘sterling silver’.

-Another great feature of this product description is the link to a related product.
+Another great feature of this product advertising on Etsy is the link to a related product.
 That way, if the customer hasn’t quite found what they’re looking for, you’ve got another chance at sealing the deal by cross-selling something different!

 Categories & Tags

 When your descriptions, categories, titles and tags are all relevant to the user query, you’re more likely to rank.

 For each product listing, you can add 13 tags.
 These are phrases to describe your product, for example ‘reclaimed wood lamp’ could be a tag.
 Another top tip is to use some of your tags to say who the product is aimed at and for which occasion, e.g. Gifts for her, anniversary gift, stag do.
 Make these as specific as you can and think about what your ideal customer would search for to find your product.